Noisy Sorting Capacity: Proof of Lemmas

-Recall that we defined $Z_{k}(l^*)=\log \frac{q_{k}(l^*)}{1-q_{k}(l^*)}$, which characterizes the ratio between the posterior of the correct interval and that of the sum of the rest.
+Recall that we defined $Z_{k}(l^*)=\log \frac{q_{k}(l^*)}{1-q_{k}(l^*)}$, which characterizes the ratio between the pseudo-posterior of the correct interval and that of the sum of the rest.
 For the simplicity of notation, we define $\bar{q}_k\triangleq (q_k(1),\ldots,q_k(n))$.
 In the following, we consider the \emph{expected improvement} $\E[Z_{k}(l^*)\cond \bar{q}_{k-1}]-Z_{k-1}(l^*)$ for each time step $t$.
 We prove that at each time step $k$.
-Then the proof of the theorem is completed by a martingale argument.
+Then the proof of the lemma is completed by a martingale argument.
 To prove the lower bound for the expected improvement, we fix a positive integer $k\ge 1$.
-Recall that we defined the median of the posterior $j(k)$ as
+Recall that we defined the median of the pseudo-posterior $j(k)$ as

-We consider three different cases: (1) $l^*=j(k)$, (2) $l^*<j(k)$, and (3) $l^*>j(k)$.
+We consider three different cases: (1) $l^*=j(k)$, (2) $l^*>j(k)$, and (3) $l^*<j(k)$.
 Let $h_1$, $h_2$ and $h_3$ denote the expected improvement for these three cases respectively.
-By taking the randomness over the choice of the query point and the noise in the observation model, one can compute
+We first consider the case of $l^*=j(k)$.
+By taking the randomness over the choice of the query point and the noise in the observation model, we can compute